-Al Solh's work has been the subject of solo exhibitions at Kunsthalle Lissabon, Lisbon (2017); Centre for Contemporary Art, Glasgow (2013); Art in General, New York (2012) and Stedelijk Museum Bureau, Amsterdam (2011), among others.
-Her work has also been shown in group exhibitions at documenta 14, Kassel and Athens (2017); Venice Biennale (2015); Home Works 6, Ashkal Alwan, Beirut (2013); New Museum Triennial, New York (2012); Haus der Kunst, Munich (2010); Manifesta 8, Murcia, Spain (2010); Stedelijk Museum Schiedam, the Netherlands (2010); Al Riwaq Art Space, Manama (2010); Sharjah Biennial 9 (2009) and 11th International Istanbul Biennial (2009), among others.
+Al Solh's work has been the subject of solo exhibitions at Art Institute of Chicago (2018); Mathaf, Doha (2018); Art Jameel, Dubai (2017); Musée National de Pablo Picasso–La Guerre et la Paix, Vallauris, France; and Van Abbemuseum, Eindhoven.
+Her work has also been shown in group exhibitions at Palais de Tokyo, Paris (2020), Van Abbe Museum, Eindhoven (2020), C’arré d’Art Musée d’art contemporain de Nîmes (2018), documenta 14, Kassel and Athens (2017); Venice Biennale (2015); Home Works 6, Ashkal Alwan, Beirut (2013); New Museum Triennial, New York (2012); Haus der Kunst, Munich (2010); Manifesta 8, Murcia, Spain (2010); Stedelijk Museum Schiedam, the Netherlands (2010); Al Riwaq Art Space, Manama (2010); Sharjah Biennial 9 (2009); and 11th International Istanbul Biennial (2009), among others.

 She received the Uriôt Prize from the Rijksakademie, Amsterdam (2007) and the Black Magic Woman Award, Amsterdam (2007).
 She was also shortlisted for the Abraaj Group Art Prize, Dubai (2015) and nominated for the Volkskrant Award, Amsterdam (2009).
-Her video Rawane's Song won the jury prize at VideoBrasil (2007).
+Her video Rawane's Song won the jury prize at Videobrasil (2007).

-She studied painting at the Lebanese University, Beirut (1998-2001) and fine arts at the Gerrit Rietveld Academy, Amsterdam (2003–2006).
-She was also a resident at the Rijksakademie, Amsterdam (2006-2008).
+She studied theatre, painting and music at the Lebanese University in Beirut (1997–2001) and Fine Arts at the Gerrit Rietveld Academy in Amsterdam (2003–2006).
+She was also a research resident at Rijksakademie, Amsterdam (2007–2008).

 Sharjah Biennial 9: Provisions for the Future